Grosoiu/Grosoiu_Andrei_Submission/README.md

 # Grosoiu_Andrei_Submission
-This repo was created for the pre-interview challenge at LSEG
+This repo was created for the pre-interview challenge at LSEG.

 # Stock Exchange Data Processor